ilaborie/blog/src/pages/akka-http-stream-integration/index.md

 Let's come back to the requirement then - do we really want to integrate Akka Stream, well more precisely, **existing business logic as** `Flow` into Akka HTTP's `Flow[HttpRequest, HttpResponse, Any]`?

 **Probably not**.
 We can describe the business logic in plain Scala code, a chain of method executions, rather than Akka Stram.

-The first reason is why this is not needed is that, although I find Akka Stream's DSL makes it easy to understand the whole chain of processing steps, it is **only easier in comparison to a chain of Akka Actors**.
+The first reason why this is not needed is that, although I find Akka Stream's DSL makes it easy to understand the whole chain of processing steps, it is **only easier in comparison to a chain of Akka Actors**.
 When using plain Scala code, method invoking chains could be easier, or as easy as Akka Stream to read.

 ```scala
 // Akka stream code as explanation of the steps